Historical Significance of Dams in Society

-- How much does dam removal or modification cost?
+- How much does dam removal cost?

 - What are the benefits of dam removal?